 I can’t tell you the number of businesses I have known that have grown and then fallen back because ‘the numbers are getting too big’ or ‘I don’t have enough bandwidth to manage all these guys’ or ‘I can’t trust these guys not to make a big mistake’.

-As I have seen and in most cases, management are hired because they are brilliant at what they do, work extremely hard, are passionate and are prepared to work long hours.
-To quote Joe Lycett, the UK stand-up commedian, this “buttereth no parsnips” in management.
+As I have seen, and in most cases, management are hired because they are brilliant at what they do, work extremely hard, are passionate and are prepared to work long hours.
+To quote Joe Lycett, the UK stand-up comedian, this “buttereth no parsnips” in management.

 These excellent guys get into the senior management team and have no concept of what finance does, what marketing does, haven’t a clue about legal frameworks, don’t understand profit and loss, how to delegate and so on.
 All the stuff that the MD or Owners live and breathe.
 This begs the question, how do we move to a new understanding in the business?

 In order to let the ‘kids’ walk to school confidently, the MD needs to be able to let go of their vice-like grip in everything that goes on.
 The ‘kids’ need to demonstrate that they are willing and able too.
 This is easier said than done…

 I often say that the only KPI for an MD, is to wake up every morning believing they are acting like Alex Ferguson.

 If you don’t train them, how do you expect to change this paradigm?

 Remember that some people are natural managers and many are not; just because someone isn’t born to manage does not make them an idiot.
 Very far from it.
 Different strokes.

 Most advanced thinking organisations pay people irrespective of hierarchy.